Netvent/react-native-as-attribution-sdk-bridge/README.md

 **For Publishers Supporting Android API Level < 21**

-There are dependency problems for API Level lower than 21 when multi dex is enabled.
-In order to fix these problem, please import androidx.multidex.MultiDexApplication package instead of android.app.Application package in your MainApplication file:
+If your minSdkVersion is set to 20 or lower and when multidex is enabled you need to do additional changes.
+Please import androidx.multidex.MultiDexApplication package instead of android.app.Application package in your MainApplication file.

 ```java
 import androidx.multidex.MultiDexApplication;
 ```